 Regular reading doesn’t just help with your critical thinking, but it also improves your brain function.
 Consider what happens when you work a muscle every day.
 That muscle grows and becomes much stronger than before, improving your motion range, endurance, and other abilities.
 Reading books might work much the same way for your mind.
 Think about how many people today have Alzheimer’s disease.
 While there’s no cure for it, reading and other mind exercises have been proven to prevent or delay dementia.

 2. Vocabulary and Knowledge Expansion

-3. Lower levels of Stress and Tension Relief
+3. Lower Stress Levels

-4. Helps With Depression and Dysthymia
+4. Help with Depression and Dysthymia

 5. Memory Improvement and Better Focus

 Though we have already discussed some aspects of how reading can influence your mental health and abilities, there are other things worth mentioning here.
 According to the NCU blog, our minds can think a million different things a minute.
 Reading every day (even a little) can help readers improve their ability to focus.
 Reading is a great exercise for patience and concentration, which is especially beneficial to children, who are still in the middle of their development.

 Reading simply forces you to focus – but in an enjoyable way.
 Otherwise, you won’t understand what you’re reading – and you want to follow the story, right?
 The more you read, the better your memory and attention will get.